msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ![Ebene_bei_Auvers_van_Gogh_1890](img/cropped_cloud_painting_Vincent_van_Gogh_Ebene_bei_Auvers_1890_Neue_Pinakothek_Munich.jpg)

 Welcome to the website for the MSU Cloud Computing Fellowship for 2022-2022.
-These pages are under developmente as we get organized for 2022.
+These pages are under development as we get organized for 2022.
 See our "[about](about.md)" page for more information about the program.

 ## Applications